frozendeath/redis-fulltext-search-cn/README.markdown

   a capable runtime environment at first:

-  You need a webserver(like apache or nginx),a php module(php5_module for apache, or php-fpm for nginx),a php extension for redis operations(here we use [phpredis](https://github.com/owlient/phpredis "phpredis on github")) and the scws extension(can be found in this repository).
+  You need a webserver(like apache or nginx),a php module(php5_module for apache, or php-fpm for nginx),a php extension for redis operations(here we use [phpredis](https://github.com/owlient/phpredis "phpredis on github")) and the scws extension(github project:[scws](https://github.com/hightman/scws "a simple chinese word spliter")).

 Usage:
 ===============